tplopez/future-idf/README.md

 # Future IDF Curves

-Collection of Python and R scripts to manipulate downscaled climate model output and use it to update Intensity-Frequency-Duration curves used in infrastructure design.
+Collection of Python and R scripts to access and retrieve data from climate model output with an application to updating Intensity-Duration-Frequency curves used in infrastructure design.

 ## Requirements
 * Python 3.6+